 No matter what you want to accomplish in the world of film, there are small daily actions you can take that will slowly and surely move you towards success.
 And if you carve out the time in your life and make those actions a top priority, you will see massive results.
 It really is that simple.

-If you're ready for a dramatically expanded list of small daily practices that can boost your filmmaking success, consider joining me for the current round of enrollment in the Filmmaker's Guide to Success.
+If you're ready for a dramatically expanded list of small daily practices that can boost your filmmaking success, consider joining me in the Filmmaker's Guide to Success.